 What if we were to purchase a computer in which we find Linux ready to use?
 One, it will not ask us to create any accounts or personal information.
 But what if we then wanted to install Windows?
 Would it be easy?
 I have serious doubts that it would be easier than installing Linux….

 Usually those who install Linux on their PCs do so while keeping Windows on a partition of the hard disk.
 I usually do that, just in case.
-But that’s already scary: a partition!
-And what is it?
+But that’s already scary: a partition?
+What is it?
 Partitioning the hard disk is dangerous, it’s techie stuff!
 Actually, you just have to read a bit of instructions to find out that it is nothing impossible.
 Then there is the possibility of attending the first Linux Day organized nearby, and there are usually volunteers who will install Linux for you on demand.

 If, on the other hand, we decide to reset the operating system and replace it completely with Linux then it becomes a piece of cake: you download the ISO image from the site, use appropriate software to format it on a USB stick and start the PC from that stick instead of the hard disk – ehm… again it’s a matter of knowing how to enter the system BIOS and “tell” the PC to start from the USB stick… and how do you do that?
 The Internet is full of instructions about this but in short, the point is that it is not Linux that is more difficult than Windows, it is that we have to install Linux ourselves, we find Windows ready in the PC when we buy it.
 If we were to install Windows …. you ever tried to download a Windows ISO image?
 It’s gigantic and takes quite a while, then once installed it doesn’t work unless you buy a license key from Microsoft.
 Basically in order to use your computer you need permission from Microsoft!
 But you could choose not to!
 Usually after 15 or 30 minutes Linux is up and running, Windows…. well, good luck!
 So much for Linux being hard!